UCR-Robotics/ee106/docs/lab5.rst

 Submission
 ----------

 #.
-Submission: individual submission via Gradescope
+Submission: Group submission via Gradescope (2 people)

 #.
 Goal: Creation of a ROS Node that can command the Turtlebot3 to follow the left wall, in an unknown environment, by using LiDAR information.